Kōpū Marine Servicing and Business Precinct

 Progress video Tuesday 10 October 2023

-Join Councillor Peter Revell for a look on progress at the Kopu Marine Servicing and Business Precinct in the video below.
+Join Councillor Peter Revell for a look on progress at the Kōūu Marine Servicing and Business Precinct in the video below.

 Background to the construction

 Urban Solutions is overseeing construction under Council direction, with contractors Fulton Hogan, Land + Sea Civil and the Heron Group carrying out the work.
-Local sub-contractors will be used as much as possible throughout the build.
+Local sub-contractors are being used as much as possible throughout the build.

-Fulton Hogan will return in early 2024 to complete the carpark surface, King Street paving and Quay St entrance widening.
+Fulton Hogan returned in early 2024 to complete the carpark surface, King Street paving and Quay St entrance widening.

 When it’s finished, the facility will consist of: